CHILD SEX ABUSE STATUTE OF LIMITATIONS REFORM

 WHAT IS A STATUTE OF LIMITATION (SOL)?

-Statutes of limitations (SOLs) set the deadline for pressing criminal charges or filing a civil lawsuit for child sex abuse.
+Statutes of limitations (SOLs) set the deadline for pressing criminal charges or filing a civil lawsuit for child sex abuse (CSA).

 Most victims miss the SOLs for obtaining justice because trauma affects them in a way that causes them to delay disclosure of their abuse until they are older.
-Studies show the average age child sex abuse victims disclose they were abused is 52.
+Studies show over half of CSA survivors first disclose they were abused at age 50 or older.

 Shining light on the evidence-based pattern of delayed disclosure is a crucial component in the fight for SOL reform nationwide.